Warm, Compassionate Care For Your Child

 A Holistic, Integrative Approach to Your Child’s Health & Wellness

-At Ballen Medical & Wellness, our child therapy is overseen and guided by a physician, adult and child psychiatrist Beth Ballen, MD.
-We know when psychiatric medication is necessary, and can prescribe as needed.
-We prescribe very sparingly with children however, and typically recommend trying therapy before medication.
-Proper nutrition, sleep and exercise may also be part of treatment.
+At Ballen Medical & Wellness, our child therapy is overseen and guided by our therapy team.
+We know when psychiatric medication is necessary and can prescribe it as needed.
+We prescribe very sparingly with children and typically recommend trying therapy before medication.
+Proper nutrition, sleep and exercise may also be part of the treatment.
 In cases where prescription medication is necessary, it is often only needed for a brief duration.

 A Close Collaboration Between Child Therapist and Parent

-All therapy and counseling is done in close collaboration with you as well as your child.
-We’ll work together with you as a parent (or other caregiver) to develop initial goals and expectations as well as an anticipated timeline.
-Once therapy begins, we’ll maintain on-going communication with you, discussing your child’s progress and growth as well as the methods they’re responding to.
+All therapy and counseling are done in close collaboration with you as well as your child.
+We’ll work together with you as a parent (or other caregivers) to develop initial goals and expectations as well as an anticipated timeline.
+Once therapy begins, we’ll maintain ongoing communication with you, discussing your child’s progress and growth as well as the methods they’re responding to.

 Please note: In nearly all cases, a degree of confidentiality between therapist and child is necessary to foster your child’s trust and create the best progress.
 Safety is our utmost concern, however, and you will be immediately notified of any behavior or statements that relate to self-harm or other dangers.